sauravtopwal/MCP-AI-Threat-Model/README.md

 | DNS Rebinding | High | Bind to localhost + Host header check. |
 | Indirect Injection | Medium | Sanitize tool outputs before LLM parsing. |
 | Tool Poisoning | Critical | Use an internal vetted repository of servers.

+##AI Security and MCP

+As AI systems become more integrated with applications and external tools, security becomes a critical concern.
+Risks like prompt injection, data leakage, and unauthorized access can impact AI reliability.
+The Model Context Protocol (MCP) helps address these challenges by providing a standardized and secure way for AI models to interact with external tools, APIs, and data sources.

+MCP improves control, security, and interoperability between AI applications and services.

+👉 Learn more about MCP architecture, threats, and testing here:
+🔗 **Read the full article:** [AI Security and MCP Explained]([YOUR_LINK_HERE](https://medium.com/@sauravtopwal1/how-mcp-is-changing-ai-security-architecture-threats-and-testing-d0b8fa8160bb)